It is now possible to silently use QuickCodes and the Azure Sign-on code with the directprint.io V3 Mac client application.

 To silently use QuickCodes and/or the Azure Sign-on code, take the following steps:

-- When installing the directprint.io application using JAMF or a similar deployment tool you also have the option to install a com.directprint.io.plist file (see attachment) onto the device (N.B.
+- When installing the directprint.io application using JAMF or a similar deployment tool you also have the option to install a universalPrintDriver.plist file onto the device (N.B.
 System not User level).

 - Its contents must contain the following (see attached file as an example).